Ambarish Ghosh: Recognition

 Ambarish received the Young Career Award in Nano Science and Technology for 2017 from DST Nanomission, India.
 The Council of Scientific and Industrial Research awarded him the Shanti Swarup Bhatnagar Prize for Science and Technology in 2018.
 He held the *Prof. Ramakrishna Rao Chair Professorship* from 2017 to 2020.
 He was elected as a Fellow of INAE in 2020.
 He was elected Fellow of the Indian Academy of Sciences in 2023.
 He received the P. K. Iyengar Memorial Award for Excellence in Experimental Physics (2022) and the Lam Research Unlock Idea Award (2022).

 In 2023, he received the Sree Ramakrishna Paramahamsa Translational Biomedical Research Award from the Sree Padmavathi Venkateswara Foundation and the IISc Research Award 2023.
 He was elected Fellow of the Indian National Science Academy (INSA) in 2024 and Fellow of the National Academy of Sciences, India (NASI) in 2024.

+In 2025, he was awarded the Tata Transformation Prize by the New York Academy of Sciences for his work on magnetic nanorobots for targeted cancer therapy.
+In 2026, he received the Alumni Award for Excellence in Research for Engineering from the Indian Institute of Science.